 These are motivations I understand and can relate to in my own work.
 But I’m not a journalist.
 I am fighting for the future of journalism at a structural level.
 I have long worked as a community organizer, concerned with how we can build better, stronger communities.
 While I have worked in conservation and environmental advocacy, education and national service, media and telecommunications reform, at the root of each of these issues has been a concern for the unique local civic infrastructure that I believe undergirds so much of our lives.

-When I began working with Free Press I was coordinating the organizations StopBigMedia.com campaign which focused on media ownership and localism.
-The vocabulary of “localism” was new to me, but the idea behind it was not.
+When I began working with Free Press the vocabulary of “localism” in media was new to me, but the idea behind it was not.
 Localism is simply how broadcasters are serving their local community.
-It’ll be no surprise to readers here that in most cases the media is failing in this regard.

 In a recent article, media critic Dan Kennedy, drew a helpful connection between the growth of new local news startups and other local movements that are driving a renewed sense of community across the country.
 Kennedy writes, “There is a burgeoning localism movement in journalism that parallels such disparate phenomena as – I would argue – microbreweries, independent musicians, the movement for locally grown food and activists who fight against big-box national retailers.”